-For radiation safety reasons, NO HUMANS WILL BE IRRADIATED IN THE LAB SETTING.
-NO EXCEPTIONS.
+FOR RADIATION SAFETY REASONS, NO HUMANS WILL BE IRRADIATED IN THE LAB, NO EXCEPTIONS.

 Students will be working with ionizing radiation emitting equipment.
-Therefore, students must refrain from mind altering substances, including alcohol and prescribed drugs, prior to lab time for the radiation safety of all concerned.
-If a student presents with any indication of being impaired, the student will not be allowed to participate in lab and sent home.
+Therefore, students must refrain from mindaltering substances, including alcohol and prescribed drugs, prior to lab time for the radiation safety of all concerned.
+If a student presents with any indication of being impaired, the student will not participate in lab and sent home.
 A second offense may result in disciplinary withdrawal from the course and dismissal from the Program.